 - a.
-The applicant demonstrates an understanding of: authorizations issued under the Low Altitude Authorization and Notification Capability (LAANC), and the manual process to apply for an authorization with the Airspace Authorization Request Form. - b.
-The applicant demonstrates the ability to: identify controlled airspace at or below 400 feet and request access using the LAANC when available. - c.
+The applicant demonstrates an understanding of: authorizations issued under the Low Altitude Authorization and Notification Capability (LAANC), and the manual process to apply for an authorization with the Airspace Authorization Request Form. - identify controlled airspace at or below 400 feet and request access using the LAANC when available. - c.
 The applicant demonstrates the ability to: apply safety practices such as mission, crew, and safety briefings. - d.
-The applicant demonstrates the ability to identify, assess and mitigate risks, to encompass operational risk assessments, site surveys, and mission planning. - e.
+The applicant demonstrates the ability to identify, assess and mitigate risks, to ensurveys, and mission planning. - e.
 The applicant demonstrates the ability to: plan and execute basic maneuvers (e.g., flight, ground reference, and loss of control recovery) to demonstrate mastery of the unmanned aircraft.